zer2/fantasy-basketball-optimizer/static_explanation.md

 Ranking players is a popular pasttime for fantasy basketball enthusiasts.
-While most would concede that drafting via a static ranking list is not perfectly optimal, it does have the benefit of simplicty.
+Rankings curated by experts are useful because they allow newer drafters, or those who simply don't have the time to craft their own sophisticated strategies, to make reasonable drafting decisions.

-Fantasy basketball has a standard way of quantifying player value across categories, called 'Z-scoring', and it is used to make objective rankings of players.
+Ranking players quantitatively requires a metric by which to judge players.
+The standard metric for category leagues is called 'Z-scoring', and it is used to make objective rankings of players.
 However, as far as I know, nobody has ever laid out exactly why Z-scores should work.
 They just seem intuitively sensible, so people use them.

 The [paper](https://arxiv.org/abs/2307.02188) lays out the math and justified Z-scores.
 However, the justification is only appropriate for the "Rotisserie" format.
 When the math is modified for head-to-head formats, a different metric that I call "G-score" pops out as the optimal way to rank players instead.